haji-ali/pretend-type/README.md

 - [reveal-next](https://www.emacswiki.org/emacs/RevealNextTextMode) is similar
   as it reveals the next character or line, except less sneaky.
 - [hacker-typer](https://github.com/dieggsy/emacs-hacker-typer) is also
-  similar buts adds text at a constant or random rate.
-It also works by inserting the text in a new buffer. `pretend-type` does not modify the file.
+  similar buts only adds text at a constant or random rate.
+It also works by inserting the text of a file in a new buffer. `pretend-type` uses the same open buffer (without modifying it).